Klorfine Foundation

 Medical Research

-Organizations pursuing cures for serious diseases.
-Past grantees include Overlake Hospital Foundation, Fred Hutchinson Cancer Research Center (Leonard and Norma Klorfine Endowed Chair for Clinical Research established in 2025), American Red Cross, and Bascom Palmer Eye Institute.
+Organisations pursuing cures for serious diseases.
+Past grantees include Overlake Hospital Foundation, Fred Hutchinson Cancer Research Centre (Leonard and Norma Klorfine Endowed Chair for Clinical Research established in 2025), American Red Cross, and Bascom Palmer Eye Institute.

 Environmental Conservation